grantwforsythe/goodwin-keen-model/README.md

 * [Setup](#setup)

 ## General info
 Using a Goodwin and Goodwin-Keen model to model a macroeconomy.
+This repo was created for a group project (Romi Lifshitz, Arthur M\'endez-Rosales, Sara Saad, Grant Forsythe, Gheeda Mourtada, and Jacob Ronen Keffer) for Math 3MB3 (McMaster).

 ## Technologies
 Project is created with: